 The head of the experimental series was Dr. Betsy Sparrow (sounds like a character off of a TV series) and a total of four tests were run.

-The fourth and third were unknown but the second was considered the most revelaing.
+The third and fourth experiments were not disclosed in detail, but the second experiment was considered the most revealing.
 Why?
 Because the people subjected to the trivia remembered the part where the question was saved in one of five desktop folders.
+This indicated that participants were more likely to remember the location of the information rather than the information itself.

 Source New York Times